Article I: The Mission of the Library’s Collections.

 - Copies of the correspondence will be forwarded to all trustees.

-- The Library Director will appoint a minimum of two professional librarians on the staff, and at least one trustee will be selected by the Resources, Services and Long Range Planning Committee Chair or the President of the Board to serve on the Materials Review Committee.
+- The Library Director will appoint a minimum of two professional librarians on the staff, and the Resources, Services and Long Range Planning Committee Chair will select at least one trustee or the President of the Board to serve on the Materials Review Committee.

 - The findings of the Materials Review Committee will be forwarded to the patron and all trustees by the Library Director.